gengwg/cheatsheets/fedora.md

 To check the version, after install open `wps`, and click on the settings button on the upper right, it will show 'About wps' with the version.

+Upgrade: same; just download latest rpm and install, it will overwrite older version.

 ### Install Missing Fonts

 ```